MrFriendCS/MrFriendCS.github.io/h-cs/sdd/H-CS-2023-Task-1B/README.md

 Your program should:

-*	read data from the ‘attractions.csv’ file and store into parallel arrays
+* read data from the `attractions.csv` file and store into parallel arrays
 * find and display the name(s) of the:
     * least visited attraction(s)
     * most visited attraction(s)
 * write the names of roller coasters that require a service within 7 days to ‘service.csv’
 * be maintainable and modular

 (___12 marks___)

 __1c(ii)__ The theme park’s manager wants an update on attractions with a height restriction of 1.0m and above.
 Height restrictions range from 0.9m to 1.4m.

 Implement a new sub-program to count and display the number of attractions with a height restriction beginning with the character ‘1’.